What is wildlife?

 Wildlife living too close to people can be dangerous.
 Wild animals are “wild” and unpredictable, making them unsafe.
 Removing wild animals from any home or property should always be handled by trained and experienced professionals.

 Wild animals are destructive and cause damage by burrowing under foundations, sheds, and garages, causing structural damage.
 They also dig through and damage lawns and gardens.
-Inside our homes, these animals cause structural damage by chewing or digging through insulation, drywall, pipes, and wires.
+These animals cause structural damage inside our homes by chewing or digging through insulation, drywall, pipes, and wires.
 Wild animals also carry and spread diseases and bacteria that can make people ill.

 Why do I have a wildlife problem?

 Where will I find wildlife?

 Wildlife lives in a variety of places, depending on their species, as seen below: